pbklink/motif-core/etc/motif-core.api.md

         // (undocumented)
         createTextHasValueEquals(_fieldSet: ScanFieldSet, fieldId: ScanFormula.TextHasValueEqualsFieldId): Result<TextHasValueEqualsScanField>;
     }
 }

+// Warning: (ae-missing-release-tag) "StandardTableFieldSourceDefinitionCachingFactoryService" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "StandardTableFieldSourceDefinitionCachingFactoryService" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type StandardTableFieldSourceDefinitionCachingFactoryService = RevStandardTableFieldSourceDefinitionCachingFactoryService<TableFieldSourceDefinition.TypeId, TextFormattableValue.TypeId, TextFormattableValue.Attribute.TypeId>;

+// @public (undocumented)
+export namespace StandardTableFieldSourceDefinitionCachingFactoryService {
+    // (undocumented)
+    export function create(definitionFactory: TableFieldSourceDefinitionFactory): RevStandardTableFieldSourceDefinitionCachingFactoryService<TableFieldSourceDefinition.TypeId, TextFormattableValue.TypeId, TextFormattableValue.Attribute.TypeId>;
+}

 // Warning: (ae-missing-release-tag) "StringArrayCorrectnessTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)